Wednesday’s analyst upgrades and downgrades

 "In 2018, Cominar's organic growth could turn positive, as same-property rental income (SP-NOI) in the REIT's core commercial property markets is anticipated to grow by 0 per cent to 1 per cent year over year, in line with management's guidance.
 Cominar's management team and board of trustees have extensive real estate asset and property management experience with notable value add operating expertise in Quebec.
 As such, the REIT could be better positioned for improved long-term internal growth prospects by refocusing on its core Quebec (and to a lesser extent Ottawa) commercial property markets.
 Cominar's commercial property footprint has positioned the REIT as the largest landlord in the province, providing it with local property market knowledge and leasing relationships across all commercial property segments in Quebec.
 The REIT's presence in Quebec creates significant economies of scale, which helps minimize operating and overhead costs."

-Cominar also announced it plans to sell a further $1.0- to $1.5-billion of commercial assets in its core property markets in 2018.
+Cominar also announced it plans to sell a further $1.0-billion to $1.5-billion of commercial assets in its core property markets in 2018.
 It expects to complete its review of its options by the middle of the first quarter.

 "We expect that additional asset sales by Cominar may focus on reducing the REIT's portfolio weighting towards enclosed shopping centres," said Mr. Sturges.
 "Notably, Cominar's retail properties in core markets account for 37 per cent of the REIT's NOI (as of August 2017).
 At this stage, we believe Cominar's use of proceeds from the second phase of non-core asset dispositions may have a greater focus on value creation initiatives such as acquisition and development opportunities in the REIT's core urban property markets.
 We also anticipate that Cominar may utilize net proceeds to address upcoming unsecured debenture maturities, and to buy back additional outstanding units."